Services are held year-round in our indoor arena and on our sensory nature trail.

 Clients’ goals may include gaining strength, balance, or communication tools to be more independent and successful.
 Other goals may include gaining coordination (fine and gross motor skills), building endurance for work and play, and learning to better follow commands.

 One of the most unique and invaluable components of TTL’s hippotherapy program are the individualized home exercise programs that our occupational therapist customizes for each client to make sure their progress continues at home.

-We accept the Autism and Community Waiver, Liss Funding, DORS Funding, and private pay.
-We can give you a receipt for occupational therapy services to submit to your insurance provider.
+We accept private pay.
+TTL will provide a receipt for occupational therapy services that you can submit to your insurance provider.